 2.2.
 At vesting day, the approach taken for 2021-22 was to consolidate the sovereign councils' capital programmes into one capital programme for West Northamptonshire.
-This was felt to be a reasonable starting point to ensure
+This was felt to be a reasonable starting point to ensure that the Council's capital programme was 'safe and legal' from day one.

-- that the Council's capital programme was 'safe and legal' from day one and has developed and evolved over the past 12 months. - 2.3.
-During its first year, WNC has undertaken significant work to improve and enhance the capital planning, approval and monitoring processes, including the establishment of the Capital and Assets Board (see below) to ensure a robust capital programme with appropriate risk identification and mitigations. - 2.4.
-The Capital Strategy sets out the Council's objectives in respect of its future capital programme plans and budget commitment and is presented to Council for approval as part of the Council's annual budget-setting process in February each year. - 2.5.
-Services have been required to provide business case appraisals for any budget proposals for the medium term and these have been evaluated and prioritised through the agreed approval process. - 2.6.
-Officers will be able to make an in-year bid through the completion of the relevant capital paperwork and successful progression through the approval process.
+- 2.3.
+Since its inception WNC has undertaken significant work to improve and enhance the capital planning, approval and monitoring processes to ensure the delivery of a robust capital programme with appropriate risk identification and mitigations. - 2.4.
+The Capital Strategy sets out the Council's objectives in respect of its future capital programme plans and budget commitments and is presented to Council for approval as part of the Council's annual budget-setting process in February each year. - 2.5.
+Services are required to provide business case appraisals for any budget proposals for the medium term and these have been evaluated and prioritised through the agreed approval process.

-- 2.7.
-Service Managers bid as part of the annual budget setting process, and throughout the year, to include projects in the Council's Capital Programme.
-Finance collate the bids and calculate the financing cost.
+- 2.6.
+Managers bid as part of the annual budget setting process, and throughout the year, to include projects in the Council's Capital Programme.
+This is done through the completion of the relevant capital paperwork and progression through the approval process.
+Finance collate the bids, review the contents and calculate the financing cost.
 The Executive Leadership Team and Capital and Assets Board will then review and assess the bids by examining the project's contribution to service priorities and financing costs.
-Council receives the final proposed Capital Programme in February each year for consideration and approval. - 2.8.
-Schemes move forward to delivery, becoming part of the Committed Capital Programme, following formal approval.
+Council receives the final proposed Capital Programme in February each year for consideration and approval. - 2.7.
+Schemes move forward to delivery, becoming part of the committed Capital Programme, following formal approval. - 2.8.
+In accordance with the Council's Constitution, approval for in year capital bids is as follows: - The Chief Finance Officer can approve new schemes estimated to cost less than £100k and fully funded schemes.

-- 2.9.
-In accordance with the Council's Constitution, approval for in year capital bids is as follows: - The Chief Finance Officer can approve new schemes estimated to cost less than £100k - Cabinet may approve new schemes estimated to cost less than £500k - New schemes estimated to cost more than £500k must be approved by Full Council - 2.10.
-All schemes, regardless of value must be signed off by the Executive Leadership Team, the service portfolio holder and the Capital and Assets Board. - 2.11.
-All additions to the capital programme will be formally reported to Cabinet through the Quarterly Capital Report. - 2.12.
-The approval of funding agreements, e.g. developer contributions, which contractually commit the Council to undertaking to new capital schemes, (such as school builds), are required to follow the same approval process. - 2.13.
-Each scheme must be under the control of a nominated budget/project manager and officers are not authorised to commit expenditure without prior formal approval for the scheme as outlined above. - 2.14.
+- Cabinet may approve new schemes estimated to cost less than £500k - New schemes estimated to cost more than £500k must be approved by Full Council - 2.9.
+All schemes, regardless of value must be signed off by the Executive Leadership Team, the service portfolio holder, and then endorsed by Capital and Assets Board. - 2.10.
+All additions to the capital programme will be formally reported to Cabinet through the Quarterly Capital Monitoring Report. - 2.11.
+The approval of funding agreements, e.g. developer contributions, which contractually commit the Council to undertaking new capital schemes, (such as school builds), are required to follow the same approval process. - 2.12.
+Each scheme must be under the control of a nominated budget/project manager and officers are not authorised to commit expenditure without prior formal approval for the scheme as outlined above. - 2.13.
 All capital expenditure must be carried out in accordance with the Council's Constitution, Financial Regulations and Contract Procedure Rules, and must comply with the statutory definition of capital purposes as set out within Section 16 of the Local Government Act 2003.